Adweeb252/my-own-redis-Csharp/README.md

 4. Added Expiry functionality in Set command with px keyword (in milliseconds).
 5. Started RDB Persistence and Implemented Config Get command to get the dir and dbfilename.
 6. Now server can read rdb files and sync key-value pairs and also use KEYS command to fetch keys.
+   (Use --dir and --dbfilename for specifying the path E.g:- dotnet run -- --dir /opt/homebrew/redi --dbfilename dump.rdb)
 7. Now server can also read keys with expiry time in it in both millisecond and seconds format.
 8. Now using EX option in SET command we can set key with expiry time in seconds.
+9. Now you can specify custom port number for the server to run using --port (E.g:- dotnet run -- --port 6381).
+Note: If port not specified it will run on default 6380 port.